• Don’t hesitate to contact us! 703-299-9898703-574-8059

 • Specialty Diet Planning/Dietary Monitoring

 Private Duty is a broad term that encompasses all types of in-home care.
 It includes custodial care, companion care, and live-in care.
-It also includes care provided by a nursing assistant, a nurse or another skilled professional, such as a physical therapist.
-Care is considered “private duty” when it is being paid for by a long-term care insurance policy or by the patient or his/her family.
-It can be short or long-term and is often requested by patients that prefer to stay in the comfort of their own homes, rather than in a nursing home.
-Private duty services range from companionship care to highly skilled nursing care, during periods ranging from a brief visit to 24 hours a day.
-Private Duty caregivers are often enlisted to perform light home management, errands, meal preparation, housekeeping, or transportation to the grocery store, pharmacy or doctor’s office.
-Medical or ‘skilled’ Private Duty offers care to those who require medically intensive care for long-term chronic conditions, or skilled nursing care following a hospital stay, or at the end of life.
+It also includes care provided by a nursing assistant, a nurse, or another skilled professional, such as a physical therapist.
+Care is considered a “private duty” when it is being paid for by a long-term care insurance policy or by the patient or their family.
+It can be short or long-term and is often requested by patients who prefer to stay in the comfort of their own homes rather than in a nursing home.
+Private duty services range from companionship care to highly skilled nursing care during periods ranging from a brief visit to 24 hours a day.
+Private Duty caregivers are often enlisted to perform light home management, errands, meal preparation, housekeeping, or transportation to the grocery store, pharmacy, or doctor’s office.
+Medical or ‘skilled’ Private Duty offers care to those who require medically intensive care for long-term chronic conditions or skilled nursing care following a hospital stay or at the end of life.

 • Nursing Care